Our Moroccan pottery collections

 Visiting the pottery workshop in Tamegroute is a step into a simpler way of life.
 No factories, warehouses or machinery in sight.
 But an expansive open air complex where the families come to work, with areas dedicated to piles of raw clay being softened and stomped by feet.

 Artisan work stations are dug into the ground to keep the clay cool and out of the heat so as not to dry out.
 Hand shaped terracotta toned creations are masterfully rotated on potters wheels, then lined up in the Saharan sun to dry.
-Before being fired in the hand built open air kilns.
+Before being glazed and fired in the hand built open air kilns.

 The result is this beautiful earthy, raw and tonal finish.
 Each piece striking as a feature piece of art in it's own right, or part of a table setting.